Emergency under Constitution of India

 Suspension of Fundamental Rights guaranteed by Article 19:

 As per Article 358, the freedom guaranteed by Article 19, automatically get suspended while the proclamation is in force.
 As per Article 359, while the proclamation of emergency is in operation the President is empowered to suspend the right to move any Court for the enforcement of Fundamental Rights (under Articles 32 and 226).
 However, Articles 20 and 21 can not be suspended under any circumstances whatsoever.
-Article 20 deals with protection in respect of conviction for offenses, Article 21 deals with Protection of life and personal liberty.
+Article 20 deals with protection in respect of conviction for offences, Article 21 deals with Protection of life and personal liberty.

 In ADM Jabalpur v.
 Shiv Kant Shukla, 1976 (Habeus Corpus case), by 4:1 the majority Court held that Article 21 was the sole repository of the right to life and personal liberty.
 The moment the right to move any court for the enforcement of Article 21 was suspended, no one could move to any court for redress, In other words, even if a person is illegally detained during the Proclamation of Emergency, he has no remedy under the Law.
 Descending opinion by Justice Hansraj Khanna, he said that right to life and personal liberty as a human being is inherent in you, no one can curtail.
 It was only after the Emergency was revoked in March 1977 and a new government came to power, an amendment was made to the constitution (44th Amendment Act, 1978), whereby it was declared that Articles 20 and 21 can not be suspended under any circumstances whatsoever.